Ale Bagu

 Ale Bagu is a stratovolcano located in the Afar Region, Ethiopia.
 It is the highest volcano of Erta Ale Range.
 The village of El Dom sits at the base of Ale Bagu.

+Ale Bagu is a rare example of a mountain with a prominence higher than its elevation figure.
+This is due to the key col being below sea level.